Moor frog: Distribution and habitat

-The moor frog can be found in a large majority of Europe and Asia.
-The species' east-west range extends from northeastern France and northern Belgium all the way to the Lena River in Siberia.
-The north-south range extends as far north as the 69th parallel in Finland and as far south as the Pannonian basin in Central Europe.
+The moor frog can be found over a vast majority of mainland, central Eurasia; its longitudinal range extends from northeastern France and northern Belgium all the way east to the Lena River in Siberia, in and around the city of Novosibirsk.
+Their latitudinal distribution extends from the 69th parallel in Finland south through the Pannonian Basin and the inland Balkans in Central Europe.

-The moor frog can be found in a wide range of altitudes.
-In the western region of its range, the moor frog can be found as high up as 900 meters above sea level, and in the eastern portion, the moor frog can be found as high up as 2000 meters in the Altai.
-Within this geographical range, the moor frog is often found in bodies of still water with littoral vegetation and pH below 6.
+The moor frog can be found surviving at varied levels of altitudes; in the western, more European areas of its range, the frog can be found as high as 900 meters above sea level (nearly 3,000').
+Further east in its range, such as in the Altai Mountains, the moor frog is found as high-up as 2 kilometres, or around 2000m (over 6,000') above sea level.
+Within the higher-elevation ranges, the species is often found near bodies of still (or very slow-moving) water, with adequate riparian or littoral vegetation surrounding it.
+These water sources are often rich in decomposing organic material, resulting in a considerably acidic pH level, often at, or below, a 6.
 The diversity of habitats demonstrates the frog's plasticity.

-Moor frogs can live in tundras, forests, forest steppes, steppes, forest edges, glades, semideserts, swamps, meadows, fields, bushlands, and gardens.
-They prefer areas untouched by humans, such as damp meadows and bogs, but are able to live in agricultural and urban areas.
+Moor frogs can live in near-tundra conditions, taiga, conifer forest, forest steppe, dry steppe, open forest, glades, chaparral-like (arid) areas, swamp, meadows, fields, bushland, and private farms or water gardens (though they tend to prefer areas away from humans and predators).
+Nonetheless, they are adaptable, and are often seen in such urban spots as city-adjacent meadows, bogs, pastures, or public parks.

 Moor frogs provide a good model for studying local adaptation as they experience a wide range of environments and are relatively limited in their movements.
 Their restriction in movements implies limited gene flow and facilitates evolution through adaptive genetic differentiation among populations.

-The species has been successfully bred in captivity in the UK and a reintroduction has been proposed as part of Celtic Reptile & Amphibian's rewilding plans.

 Historical distribution

 The earliest fossil record of the moor frog extends back to between the Pliocene and Early Pleistocene found in Dvorníky-Včeláre, Slovakia.
 Other fossil records of the moor frog from the early Pleistocene were found on land inside the modern range of the moor frog.
 Fossil records from the middle Pleistocene demonstrate the range extended as far south as south-central France and as far west as the eastern coast of Great Britain.
 Records from the late Pleistocene show the range extended as far south as Bosnia and Herzegovina and Azerbaijan.
+In the Holocene, the moor frog also had a wider distribution until the Early Modern period, when widespread land-drainage became technologically and economically viable.
+Clearly, widespread peat-cutting also impacts the species, especially in its range edge.